Department of English

 - Two courses in Literature or Theory

-- Four other courses approved by the Center for Writing Studies Director
+- Four other courses approved by the Writing Studies advisor

 At least four of the eight courses must be 500-level graduate seminars (limited to 14 students).
 The others may (but need not) be 400-level courses (limited to 36 students) in which graduate students complete work in addition to that expected by undergraduates.

 The Foreign Language Requirement may be satisfied by demonstrating a reading knowledge of an appropriate foreign language in one of the following three ways:

 - By completing the equivalent three full years of undergraduate work

 - By passing a proficiency exam administered by a UIUC foreign language department

 - By passing a non-credit 501 language course with a grade of B or better